 “The Court offered me an exciting opportunity to think critically about many of the rules and principals of law that I learned at UM Carey Law,” observed Ojetayo.
 “The most important thing I learned however, comes from a common refrain of the Deputy Chief Justice during our post-hearing debates.
 That is, ‘Law is the means.
 Justice is the end.’
 That legal philosophy, although sometimes derided as impracticable given the narrow strictures of the law, is grounded in clear and compelling legal reasoning at the Court.”

-With his current work in the Legal Unit of the Tompkins County Department of Social Services, Ojetayo is able to bring Justice Moseneke’s thoughtful approach to his daily practice.
+With his current work as special assistant to the President of Florida A&M University, Ojetayo is able to bring Justice Moseneke’s thoughtful approach to his role.
 “Often as lawyers, we get caught up in the pedantry of the law, forgetting that it is merely a tool, a means to a greater end.
 The Deputy Chief Justice taught me to approach the law with that principle as guiding light, and after seeing it in practice at the Constitutional Court, I am inspired to think and apply the law in the same way.
-I will always be grateful for that, and I will aspire to apply these ideals in the rest of my legal career.”
+I will always be grateful for that, and I will aspire to apply these ideals in the rest of my career.”